 A shining star of Cooper Music’s game plan is the Cooper Music Rental Program, which Cooper expanded shortly after taking the company helm.
 This program allows people to rent any piano they like and try it out at home, for a monthly fee as low as $25.

-“With the pace and changes in life style, we find people have increased the desire for life’s finer things…including pianos,” says Cooper.
+“With the pace and changes in lifestyle, we find people have increased the desire for life’s finer things…including pianos,” says Cooper.
 “This program makes that desire affordable.
 Research has proven the value of music in childhood brain development.
-The Cooper Rental Program is ideal for parents who want to give their child an opportunity to play the piano before leaping into a major investment.”
+The Cooper Rental Program is ideal for parents who want to give their child an opportunity to play the piano before leaping into a major investment.
 Later, if a customer decides to buy the instrument, rental fees can be applied toward the purchase.
-There is no purchase obligation or time limits, he adds.
+There is no purchase obligation or time limits."

 This “customer first” philosophy seems to be working.
 The company’s annual sales soared from $2.2 million to $6.1 million between 1993 and 2003.
 And most of the company’s business comes from referrals.
 Why do people take the time to tell their friends and family about Cooper Music Company?
 Blake Cooper believes it’s because the company has maintained the personal attention people expect from a family-owned business. ” People deal with our employees a lot of the time, but they also know they can always talk to a Cooper family member as well.”